 Of course, I want my children to become intelligent young men.
 But if they grow up to be compassionate, grateful and directed by a strong moral compass that encourages them to give back to their community, whenever possible, I will feel like I have succeeded as their mom.

-Below are some of my favorite books to get both my students and my own children talking about the things for which they are thankful.
+Below are some of my favorite children’s books about gratitude to get both my students and my own children talking about the things for which they are thankful.
 But, perhaps more importantly, this list includes stories that can serve as “window” books— books that remind us that the things we take for granted are missing from many homes around the country.
 So many people face daily challenges while simply trying to provide for their families, and as thankful as we may be for what we have, we need these stories to open our children’s eyes to the struggles challenging the community around them and the myriad ways that they can give back.

 It’s a good reminder for us grown-ups as well.